The Maintainer Council Template

-This template assumes that you have already adopted the Code of Conduct and added the CNCF-required security practices.
+This template assumes that you have already adopted the Code of Conduct, added the CNCF-required security practices, and added a Scope section to your README.
 If you have not yet, you will need to do that as well.
 This template does not assume that you are using the Contributor Ladder, although doing so is recommended.

 Project: Your entire CNCF project, rather than individual repositories or subprojects.

 Maintainer: Someone who is both a Project Maintainer for CNCF purposes, and is an approver for critical parts of the project.